Psychedelic/dank-docs/docs/protocol-overview/common-terms.md

 - You burn it to use that computational power and memory to power canisters and the software in them.
 - They can only be created from **ICP**.
 - You can send cycles to other Dank Users, or to any canisters.
-- You can deposit cycles from external sources to your Dank Account.
+- You can deposit cycles from external sources to your balance in Dank.

 ### Neurons
 - NNS token held by users to vote on the Network Nervous System governance.